Not all of us have the luxury of living next to saltwater. But that doesn’t mean there aren’t prime fishing opportunities nearby.

 - Large stern tank-well and watertight bow hatch

-Best Budget River Fishing Kayak: Sun Dolphin Journey 10
+Best River Fishing Kayak on a budget: Sun Dolphin Journey 10

 Easily the most cost-effective kayak on this list, the Sun Dolphin Journey 10 is lightweight and should be easy for most solo paddlers to transport on their own.

 It weighs just 41 pounds and the short 9-foot, 6-inch keel is responsive and handles nicely when pivoting around sharp river bends.

 For fishing, there are three rod holders, two flush-mounted and another on a swivel in front of the cockpit.
 There isn’t much in the way of custom options besides that but there is a large watertight stern hatch.
 I do wish the load capacity was a little bigger than 250 pounds.

 One performance issue worth mentioning is the short keel and the lack of a rudder means that it can be blown off course on fast-moving rivers or on windy days.

 - One of the lightest and shortest fishing kayaks for easier transportation and storage

 - Impressive maneuverability to get in and out of tight spots

 - Poor tracking makes it susceptible to wind, tide, and currents